You are the Chair—Build Your Board of Directors

 - I used something I learned when working with you.

 - I mentioned you (or your organization) to someone.

 Enlist a professor

-Find something you're genuinely curious about as a reason to talk.
+Find something you're genuinely curious about and connect with a professor.
 People, even professors (!), tend to be flattered when others express interest in something that is important to them.